 POLS4960 Internship in Political Science (3)

 A supervised, practical work experience in either the public or private sectors.
 The internship is required of all political science majors and provides an opportunity to gain practical experience in government and politics.
 Prerequisites: Instructor's approval

 POLS4970 Senior Thesis and Capstone (4)

 A two-part requirement for all political science and international studies majors.
 The departmental component (Thesis) is an independent research paper of 25-30 pages, which includes demonstration of critical analysis and evaluation involving scholarly research and data-gathering.
-The university component (Capstone) includes a careful evaluation of the fulfillment of the university outcomes in the growth and experience of the student while at NNU, in discussion and an extended paper of eight to ten pages.
+The university component (Capstone) includes a careful evaluation of the fulfillment of the university outcomes in the growth and experience of the student while at NNU, through discussion, and an extended paper of eight to ten pages.

 POLS4980 Seminar in International Studies (3)